workflowable/workflowable/docs/processes.md

 #### Triggering a Workflow Event

-When a workflow event is triggered, a new workflow process is created for every active workflow.
-The workflow process is created in the `created` state.
+When a workflow event is triggered, a new workflow process is created in the 'created' state.

 ```php
 $workflowEvent = new WorkflowEventClass($yourParameters = []);